 The functional or skills-based CV

-This style is ideal when you are changing jobs, new to the workplace or returning back to the workplace after an extended break.
+This style is ideal when you are changing jobs, new to the workplace, or returning to the workplace after an extended break.
 This style focuses more on skills and less on your work history.
-Recommend if you are new to the workplace, school leaver, graduate or changing into a different career sector.
+Recommended if you are a newcomer to the workplace, a school leaver, a graduate or changing career paths.